About parameterization

 Variables set programmatically or using configuration:

-These global variables are automatically set when executing flows (no scripting or configuration require):
+These global variables are automatically set when executing flows (no scripting or configuration required):

 Reference Global Variables